49 Different Types of Saws Every Woodworker Should Know

 bow saw

-This medium-sized tool is a modern crosscut saw mostly used for outdoor pruning and cutting logs.
+This medium-sized tool is a modern version of the vintage crosscut saw mostly used for outdoor pruning and cutting logs.
 It has a crosscut tooth and long blades that enables the removal of sawdust.

 The bow shape of the saw and its long narrow cutting blade make it a perfect shape for cutting thick sections of wood.